 Verify that you’ve selected the correct upgrade package by looking at the information in the Properties pane.

-Edition index: Select the desired edition index if there are multiple OS edition indexes available in the package.
+Edition index: If the package contains multiple OS edition indexes, select the desired index.
 By default, the wizard selects the first index.

 Product key: Specify the Windows product key for the OS to install.

-Select an Operating System Upgrade Package form content folders.
+Select an Operating System Upgrade Package from the content folders.
 Click OK.

 Review the selected Upgrade package, Edition index, and Product key.
 Click Next.

-On the Include Updates page, specify whether to install required, all, or no software updates.
+Specify whether to install required, all, or no software updates on the Include Updates page.

 Then select Next.
 If you specify to install software updates, Configuration Manager installs only those updates targeted to the collections the destination computer is a member.